 What is shrimp?

 Shrimp are important types of seafood that are consumed worldwide.
 Shrimp and other shellfish are among the most common food allergens.
-Shrimp is commonly used as a flavoring and as a soup base in Asian cuisines while fried shrimp is popular in North America.
-Which can be also used for dogs food.
+Shrimp is commonly used as a flavoring and a soup base in Asian cuisines, while fried shrimp is popular in North America, which can also be used for dog food.